 Charge Controller:

-- PWM (Pulse Width Modulation) Controllers: Affordable and reliable but less efficient.
+- PWM Controllers: Inexpensive and efficient.

 Backup Generator: